 Von Neumann Architecture.
 It is very important that aspiring computer programmers learn about the Von Neumann Architecture, which is a generalization of almost any real computer in extant today.

 For the content below, it would be most helpful if the reader has a working knowledge of the x86-64 architecture, for example, by studying the Intel and/or A.M.D. microprocessor architecture manuals.
 It would also be beneficial if the reader has a very good knowledge of the G.N.U. tool chain, which may be gained, if necessary, by reading G.N.U. info documentation relating to the programs `cpp', `gcc', `gas', `ld', `make', and the like (this documentation may need to be installed on your computer, as documentation is often packaged separately).
+For your convenience, we have provided a PDF document that introduces the GNU C compiler.
 If the reader wishes to learn about the C programming language (which is also very necessary for the understanding of the subsequent material in this subsection), it is recommended that the reader read Kernighan and Ritchie's book .

 Boot Sector.
 This boot sector is mostly written in C. This code is not recommended for a production boot sector, as it makes too many assumptions about how the compiler optimizer will work in the future (i.e., it is not certain that the G.N.U.
 C compiler will, in future releases, optimize the size within 512 bytes, however unlikely it may be that it will become less effective).
 The author wrote it just to show that it is possible to write a boot sector in C.

 3 stage boot loader.
 This is a 3 stage boot loader that simply puts the machine into long mode, displays a memory map, then halts the processor.

 System V A.B.I.
 Tutorial.
 This tutorial illustrates the System V A.B.I. for x86-64 Linux.
 For more information about this A.B.I., please refer to the official A.M.D. documentation .